raiden-network/raiden/CONTRIBUTING.md

 In this section we are going to describe the coding rules for contributing to the raiden repository.
 All code you write should strive to comply with these rules.

+### Commiting Rules

+For an exchaustive guide read [this](http://chris.beams.io/posts/git-commit/) guide.
+It's all really good advise.
+Some rules that you should always follow though are:

+- A commit title not exceeding 50 characters
+- A blank line after the title (optional if there is no description)
+- A description of what the commit did (optional if the commit is really small)

+Why are these rules important?
+All tools that consume git repos and show you information treat the first 80 characters as a title.
+Even Github itself does this.
+And the git history looks really nice and neat if these simple rules are followed.

 ### Coding Style

 #### Python